erikrose/mediawiki-parser/README.rst

  output = preprocessor.parse(source)

-`output` will contain the rendered wikitext.
+The `output` string will contain the rendered wikitext.
 Put the templates names and content in the `templates` dict (e.g.: `{'my template': 'my template content'}`)